jf908/openttd-map-parser/README.md

 # OpenTTD Map Parser (and Writer)

-This library is a WIP map parser and writer for OpenTTD written in Rust with ✨[binrw](https://binrw.rs/)✨.
+This library is a 🔥blazing🔥 fast WIP map parser and writer for OpenTTD written in Rust🚀🚀🚀 with ✨[binrw](https://binrw.rs/)✨.
 The outer structure can be fully parsed/written but you will have to know the structure details to do more interesting things.

 Right now you can use the town renamer CLI to import/export a list of town names specifically for JGR savefiles.